-Does the proposed solution show potential for improving the resilience of the people and places most vulnerable to shocks and stresses?
+Does the proposed solution show potential for improving the resilience of the most vulnerable people and places?
 How will the solution contribute to the transformation to resilient and sustainable agriculture?
 Does it show potential for long term impact?
 Either by its own or as part of something?
 Is the route to impact clearly described and realistic?